 Evaluate your resources

-Caregiving and working in your career at the same time can cause emotional stress and strain — and financial stress and strain — notes Anne Tinyo, National Director of Wells Fargo Life Management Services.
+Caregiving and working in your career at the same time can cause emotional stress and strain — and financial stress and strain — notes Allison Bren Ferris, National Director of Wells Fargo Life Management Services.

 Even if you’re part time or only lending a hand occasionally, a sudden setback or health crisis for your loved one could mean taking time off work you didn’t expect.
 And if caregiving is a daily or weekly commitment, caregivers may need to restructure how they work overall — going from full to part time or from employee to contractor status.